 - Add garlic and jalapeno and saute for another minute.

-- Add chili powder, cumin, chiles in adobo, beans, tomatoes, tomato sauce, tomato juice and another pinch of salt and pepper.
+- Add chili powder, cumin, chiles in adobo, wocestershire sauce, cocoa powder, sugar, beans, tomatoes, tomato sauce, tomato juice and another pinch of salt and pepper.
 Stir to combine.

 - Nestle the short ribs back into the chili.
 Turn the heat up and bring to a simmer.

-- Cover and simmer over low heat for 2.5-3 hours or until the short ribs are falling off the bone.
+- Cover and simmer over low heat for 2.5-3 hours or until the short ribs are tender and fall apart easily.

 - Remove ribs from chili.
 Use two forks to shred beef.
 Discard bones and gristle.

-- Serve with sour cream, fresh chopped cilantro and tortilla chips.
+- Serve with sour cream, cheddar cheese, tortilla strips and sliced green onions.

 Be sure to taste the chili and season as needed.
 Don’t wait until the end to taste your food.
 I like to taste this chili after an hour or two of simmering and add a little more salt, maybe a pinch of sugar or even a little cayenne pepper.
 Then taste it again at the end and season a bit more.

 Adjust the flavors to your family’s tastes.
 If they don’t like spice, omit the chiles in adobo.
 If they don’t like kidney beans, add more pinto beans instead.
-If your family loves cilantro, add a tablespoon of fresh chopped cilantro.
+If they love cilantro, add a tablespoon of fresh chopped cilantro in there!
 This recipe is just a blueprint – use it as such!

-If you’re feeling adventurous add a couple teaspoons of cocoa powder, brewed coffee or espresso powder to your chili!
+If you’re feeling adventurous add a couple teaspoons of brewed coffee or espresso powder to your chili!
 You’ll be pleasantly surprised at the depth of flavor that it adds!